By Ben Mozart:

 One hundred and twelve years later, magnetos remain popular, particularly on off-road vehicles where carrying the weight of a battery is undesirable.
 Their applications include sprint cars, short track oval race cars, dune buggies, motor cycles, as well as boats.
 Piston-powered aircraft also use magnetos to maintain an independent ignition, ensuring the engine will keep running in the event of alternator or battery failure.

 “In earlier times,” says Anderson, “racers didn’t know how to make a good hot spark with a regular ignition system and for this reason ran a magneto.”
 Apparently, there are thousands of them still in service, particularly the Vertex type.
 “They have eight wires emerging from the cap,” explains Anderson, “and a little connection on the side.
 It is here where you connect the kill switch, which goes to ground.
 The magneto is always on.
-When you ground out the little post it’s off.
+When you ground the little post it’s off.
 It’s that simple.”

 MSD Pro Mag

-“Although the MSD Pro Mag contains magnets, as do alternators and generators, has a similar output as a magneto and is referred to as a magneto,” says Anderson, “it is not a magneto.
-Instead it is an electronic ignition with electronic boxes and suppression wires.
-They are powered by large red alternators situated on the side of the motor and they run giant spark plug gaps.
+“Although the MSD Pro Mag contains magnets, as do alternators and generators, and has a similar output as a magneto and is referred to as a magneto,” says Anderson, “it is not a magneto.
+Instead it is an electronic ignition system with electronic boxes and suppression wires.
+They are powered by large red alternators situated on the side of the engine and they run giant spark plug gaps.
 The Pro Mag is basically a high-amperage electronic ignition.